robertpbellamy/react-quote-calculator/README.md

 Sample portfolio project.

 ## Description
-A common request I receive from clients is the development of a quote calculator for their website, designed around the products or services they sell.
+A common request I receive from clients is the development of a quote calculator for the products or services they sell on their ewbsite.

-This is a sample quote calculator inspired by the home removal quote calculator on https://www.anyvan.com/, except made more interactive and easier to use for users through the use of React, React Redux and Redux Toolkit.
+This is a sample quote calculator inspired by the home removal quote calculator on https://www.anyvan.com/.
+React, React Redux and Redux Toolkit has been used to make the calculator more interactive and more enjoyable for users to use.